KalebDHedges/KalebDHedges/README.md

 ### Hi!
 I'm Kaleb Hedges.

 - 📚 I'm currently studying a Bachelor of Computer Science with a major in Cybersecurity at Swinburne University.
-- 💻 I'm currently working on my skills with the following languages: C/C++, Python, Javascript, Powershell, Java, and PHP.
+- 💻 I'm currently working on my skills with the following languages: C/C++, Python, Javascript, Powershell, and PHP.
 - 🕷 I'm currently learning/devoting most of my time to Malware Analysis.

 <!--